 - Wis.
 Stat. § 43.24(2)(m) Planning with the division and with participating public libraries and other types of libraries in the area in regard to library technology and the sharing of resources.
-By January 1, 2000, and every fifth January 1 thereafter, the public library system shall submit to the division a written plan for library technology and the sharing of resources. - The system will provide the current plan for library technology and resource sharing to the Division by January 1, 2021, if the system amended the plan since last submitting it to the Division or if the plan on file with the Division is no longer valid.
-See <a href="https://doi.org/10.1007/jheart-submitting-new-page-10.1007/jhear
+By January 1, 2000, and every fifth January 1 thereafter, the public library system shall submit to the division a written plan for library technology and the sharing of resources. - The system will provide the current plan for library technology and resource sharing to the Division by January 1, 2023, if the system amended the plan since last submitting it to the Division or if the plan on file with the Division is no longer valid.
+See the Library System Technology and Resource Sharing plan webpage for the most current version of the system library technology and resource sharing plan.